jSchmidt-design/irTactile/README.md

   -  Sweep with constant velocity
   -  Sweep with constant acceleration
 - **Noise**: Pink/White Noise.
+- **Wav File**: Allows to play back a wav file.
+Only files with a sampling rate of 48Khz are supported.
+-
 ## Output Device Tuning
 After the initial device selection basic settings are applied which should work on most systems but thy are not offering the lowest possible latency.